-Students auditing a class must obtain approval from the school dean and schedule the class as an audit through the Office of Admissions & Records or the Registrar's Office.
+Students auditing a class must obtain approval from the school dean and schedule the class as an audit through the Registrar's Office.
 Course auditing fees are the same as fees for enrolling in for-credit courses.
 No credit or letter grade will be given for courses audited.